praekelt/swagger-django-generator/README.md

 * the [urls](generated/urls.py) file is where the routing takes place
 * the [utils](generated/utils.py) file contains utility functions
 * the [views](generated/views.py) handles security and validation
+* the [stubs](generated/stubs.py) contains the abstract base class with the API functions, as well as a class containing mocked implentations.

 ## Notes
 * All generated API calls are CSRF exempt